 1. Attendance at the EROPA Conference

-EROPA Conference was held in Hanoi, Viet Nam over a four-day period from September 16 (Mon.) to 19 (Thurs.), 2023 on the theme “The Role of Public Governance in Socio-Economic Recovery and Development Towards the Sustainable Development Goals ” Thirteen people listed in the table below attended the conference from Japan, including state representative Miyachi Toshiaki, President of the Local Autonomy College and two Local Government Center advisers; Takada Hirofumi, Vice-President at the National Graduate Institute for Policy Studies; and Kikuchi Masao, Professor at Meiji University.
+The 2023 EROPA Conference was held in Hanoi, Viet Nam over a four-day period from September 16 (Mon.) to 19 (Thurs.), 2023 on the theme “The Role of Public Governance in Socio-Economic Recovery and Development Towards the Sustainable Development Goals.”
+Thirteen people listed in the table below attended the conference from Japan, including state representative Miyachi Toshiaki, President of the Local Autonomy College and two Local Government Center advisers; Takada Hirofumi, Vice-President at the National Graduate Institute for Policy Studies and Kikuchi Masao, Professor at Meiji University.

 Since FY2014, EROPA Local Government Center has implemented the EROPA Research Conference Presenters Grant system that provides grants for young Japanese researchers who present articles on Japanese local governance at EROPA conferences.
 In FY2023, Nakagawa Go, Research Associate, Japan Municipal Research Center, and Terada Taketo, Ph.D.
 Candidate, Waseda University received grants and attended the conference to make their presentations at parallel sessions.